dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [ ] fire clay should work with all types of sand
 - [ ] crushing recipes for all types of gravel and sand
 - [ ] less fire clay in a recipe
-- [ ] make rankine book recipe shapeless
 - [ ] alloy kiln out of high refractory bricks
 - [ ] make hearth out of ultra high refractory bricks
 - [ ] porcelain clay to porcelain clay bricks
-- [ ] bronze hammer to crush porcelain
+- [x] bronze hammer to crush porcelain
 - [ ] high fire clay recipe 60 fire clay, 40 bone char 20 grog
-- [ ] tin ingot from tin block
-- [ ] lead block to lead ingot recipe
-- [ ] maybe tin block to tin ingot recipe
-- [x] bloomery doesn't work with charcoal fragment
-- [x] copper cauldron recipe
-- [x] hearth doesn't work with charcoal fragment

 ## Worldgen